Make a large and luscious pinecone wreath for Fall and than turn it into the perfect Christmas wreath in an instant.

 But the topic of today is about another hobby of mine and that is making wreaths.

-Gathering the usual suspects: glue gun and straw wreath.
+Gathering the usual suspects: glue gun and an extra large straw wreath.
 Oh and my pinecones of course.

 And started glueing them on.